yungdai/AppStoreAnimationDemo/README.md

 This objective of this demo app is to show how to use UICollectionView to create an experience where you can show cells that can expand and show more details like the Apple App Store.

+This will be used as a basis for a future framework